Canada lifting freeze on UNRWA funding after weeks of protests, criticism

 “Canada must significantly increase funding to UNRWA to compensate for the harm its actions have caused to the people of Gaza.”

+The government contributed $66.5m ($90m Canadian) to UNRWA from 2019 though mid-2023.
+Last June, Ottawa also announced that it would provide as much as $74m ($100m Canadian) to the agency over four years to help fund education, health care and other services.

+Canadian media outlets have reported that the next installment of that funding — about $18m ($25m Canadian) — is due in April.

-The head of the National Council of Canadian Muslims also noted that “there are no other agencies that can replicate UNRWA’s central role in the humanitarian response in Gaza”.
+Meanwhile, the head of the National Council of Canadian Muslims also noted on Friday that “there are no other agencies that can replicate UNRWA’s central role in the humanitarian response in Gaza”.

 “While funding should not have been paused in the first place, the government made the right decision today by renewing and increasing funding,” the group’s CEO, Stephen Brown, said in a statement.